kakao/network-node-manager/issues/external_IP_access_issue_IPVS_proxy_mode.md

 # External-IP Access Issue with IPVS Proxy Mode

-When using **IPVS kube-proxy mode**, External-IP assigned through the LoadBalancer type service with externalTrafficPolcy=Local option **cannot be accessed from inside the cluster**.
+When using **IPVS kube-proxy mode**, External-IP assigned through the LoadBalancer type service with externalTrafficPolicy=Local option **cannot be accessed from inside the cluster**.
 Currently kubernetes is not preparing any patch to fix this issue.
 
 ## How to solve it